Ghostscypher/php-mpesa/specifications.md

     // Returns an instance of the MpesaC2B class public MpesaC2B C2B();

-    // Returns an instance of the MpesaB2B class public MpesaB2B B2B();
+    // Returns an instance of the MpesaB2B class.
+    // @deprecated
+    public MpesaB2B B2B();

     // Returns an instance of the MpesaB2C class